top of page

 Don Quam and his plane - a photo that captured the essence of Don

 Even before we came home from Alaska, the kids told me to be prepared because they believed it was too much for me to continue caring for Don.
-He went to the Waunakee Manor Care Center for just a couple of weeks.
-It was almost his 87th birthday in 2017 when he passed away.
+He went to the Waunakee Manor Care Center for just a couple of weeks before he passed away in July of 2017.
+It was almost his 87th birthday.
 We were all with him.

 We had a wonderful life together, married for 65 years!